What Are the Court Requirements for Process Servers in Philadelphia, Pennsylvania?

 Accepted Methods of Service in Philadelphia

-Service methods depend on the case type and court division, but typically include:
+Service methods depend on the type of case, court division, and procedural rules involved.

 Personal Service